ArunasNorvaisa/react-weather-app/README.md

 ```
 * Open /build/index.html in your browser and, if everything works as intended,
 * Upload contents of BUILD folder to your hosting provider.
+* If you have CORS/proxy related problems, read comments in /components/Weather.jsx to either enable or disable proxy.

 ### Support: